-He's on his feet all day, no mean feat considering this gentleman turns 80 in December, and the big toe on his right foot was lost to an infection decades ago, which not only informs his movements to a degree, but makes it even more challenging to carefully negotiate the 15 or 20 heads he sees to on any given workday.
+This gent’s on his feet all day.
+No mean feat considering he hits 80 in December, and that an infection took his right-foot big toe decades ago.
+The loss not only informs his movements to a degree, but makes it even more challenging to negotiate the 20 or so heads he sees on any given workday.

 It's the last day of summer and Hunter is trimming the close-cropped hair of Ryan Clowser, a University of Arizona physics major, and former high school football star from Sierra Vista.
 Two customers are seated on waiting chairs near the entrance.

 Without query, Clowser comments on Hunter's work: "He gives the best haircut I've ever had."
 Then he says, "It's also really cheap here."